- Lakes and fish

 Nopiming Park is characterized by rock outcrops, lakes, rivers, and marshes.
 There are more than 100 lakes of different sizes.
 The shorelines consist mainly of rock cliffs, spruce bogs, and beaches.

-The name Nopiming is an Anishinabe (Saulteaux, Ojibway) word meaning "entrance to the wilderness".
-Nopiming Park is a natural park, meant to:
+The name Nopiming is an Anishinabe (Saulteaux, Ojibway) word meaning entrance to the wilderness.
+Nopiming Park is a natural park whose purpose is to: